Motor Drive Servicing

 Unplugging the power wire:

 1: If the green header block is connected to the circuit board via wires (“flying leads”) as shown in the photo, pull the two green plug halves “apart” – holding one half of the connector in each hand and separating them.

-2: If the green header block is soldered directly to the circuit board (no wires), unplug it by pulling the male part of the green plug upwards (away from the circuit board).
+2: If the green header block is soldered directly to the circuit board (no wires), unplug it by pulling the male part of the green plug by pulling upwards (away from the circuit board).
 The male plug is the half which is connected to the motor pod.